 Over the last 12 years, I have watched thousands of demo reels and I often see the same mistakes being made by beginner and experienced artists alike.
 In my previous role as a recruiter, I was the first line of defense when it comes to artists applying to media positions.
 Unlike the average recruiter or hiring manager, I would watch the entire demo reel from beginning to end and then review all of the artist’s work submitted.
 I would make sure to leave no stone unturned because I know what it’s like trying to find a job in this industry.
 With this in mind, I thoroughly reviewed every applicant.
 However, if I didn’t like the work, you didn’t get an interview.
 In my current role as the Director of Career Services for The DAVE School, I continue to review and critique student and graduate portfolios on a daily basis.

-So, what are the most cringe worthy mistakes that I see?
+So, what are the most cringe worthy mistakes that I see in artist’s demo reels?
 I’m glad you asked!

 - It’s bad but you don’t realize it’s bad.